ErrorNull0/enTowerDefense/README.md

 Be sure to download and use the 2k-TowerDefenseMap donwloadable here - https://github.com/ErrorNull0/7D2D-Maps .
 Do NOT use any other mods with enTowerDefense... not even enZombies.

 Turn off zombie spawning.
 This mod spawns zombies using its own mechanism.
+Also, turn off air drops.

 Go into the gameevents.xml file...
 Modify the "enAction_GiveCoins" code.
 For single player set added_item_counts to 60-90 and for multiplayer set to 20-30.
 Modify the "enAction_GiveCoins_boss" code.
 For single player set added_item_counts to 300-450 and for multiplayer set to 100-150.